-Name Language 18 Acknowledge- ment of Federal Funding in communications and contracting.
-For each publication that results from HHS grant-supported activities, recipients must include an acknowledgment of grant support using one of the following statements: "This publication was made possible by Grant Number from" and contracting.
-"The project described was supported by Grant Number from" Recipients also must include a disclaimer stating the following: "Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the [SAMHSA]."
-If the recipient plans to issue a press release concerning the outcome of HHS grant-supported activities, it should notify SAMHSA in advance to allow for coordination.
-One copy of each publication resulting from work performed under an HHS grant-supported project must accompany the annual or final progress report submitted to SAMHSA.
-19 Acknowledge- ment of Federal Funding at Conferences and Meetings A conference is defined as a meeting, retreat, seminar, symposium, workshop or event whose primary purpose is the dissemination of technical information beyond the non-Federal entity and is necessary and reasonable for successful performance under the Federal award.
-Allowable conference costs paid by the non-Federal entity as a sponsor or host of the conference may include rental of facilities, speakers' fees, costs of meals and refreshments, local transportation, and other items incidental to such conferences unless further restricted by the terms and conditions of the Federal award.
-As needed, the costs of identifying, but not providing, locally available dependent-care resources are allowable.
-Conference hosts/sponsors must exercise discretion and judgment in ensuring that conference costs are appropriate, necessary and managed in a manner that minimizes costs to the Federal award.
-The HHS awarding agency may authorize exceptions where appropriate for programs including Indian tribes, children, and the elderly.
-See also 45 CFR §§75.438, 75.456, 75.474, and 75.475.
-Disclaimer for Conference/Meeting/Seminar Materials: If a conference/meeting/seminar is funded by a grant, cooperative agreement, sub-grant and/or a contract, the recipient must include the following statement on conference materials, including promotional materials, agenda, and internet sites: "Funding for this conference was made possible (in part) by SAMHSA.
-The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services, nor does the mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government."
-20 Rights in Data and Publications As applicable, recipients agree to the requirements for intellectual property, rights in data, access to research data, publications, and sharing research tools, and intangible property and copyrights as described in 45 CFR § 75.322 and the HHS Grants Policy Statement.
-Recipients may copyright any work that is subject to copyright and was developed, or for which ownership was acquired, under a Federal award.
-SAMHSA reserves a royalty-free, nonexclusive and irrevocable right to reproduce, publish, or otherwise use the work for Federal purposes, and to authorize others to do so.
+Name Language 18 Acknowledge- For each publication that results from HHS grant-supported activiti es, recipients r nust include an ment of Federal Funding in acknowledgment of grant support using one of the following staten nents: communications and contracting.
+"This publication was made possible by Grant Number from ."
+3 "The project described was supported by Grant Number from Recipients also must include a disclaimer stating the following: "Its contents are solely the responsibility of the authors and represent the official views of the [SAMHSA]." do not necess arily If the recipient plans to issue a press release concerning the outco activities, it should notify SAMHSA in advance to allow for coordina publication resulting from work performed under an HHS grant-sup accompany the annual or final progress report submitted to SAMH ation.
+One copy oported project of each 19 Acknowledge- ment of Federal Funding at Conferences and Meetings rederal primary purpose is the dissemination of technical information beyond the non-Federal entity a is necessary and reasonable for successful performance under the Federal award.
+Allowable conference costs paid by the non-Federal entity as a sponsor or host of the conference may Disclaimer for Conference/Meeting/Seminar Materials: If a confunded by a grant, cooperative agreement, sub-grant and/or a confinctude the following statement on conference materials, including tract, the recipi agenda, and internet sites: promotionarm ent must agenda, and internet sites: "Funding for this conference was made possible (in part) by SAMH written conference materials or publications and by speakers and reflect the official policies of the Department of Health and Human mention of trade names, commercial practices, or organizations im Government."
+ISA.
+The views moderators do Services, nor d ent must aterials, expressed in not necessarily does the 20 Rights in Data and Publications "Funding for this conference was made possible (in part) by SAMH written conference materials or publications and by speakers and reflect the official policies of the Department of Health and Human mention of trade names, commercial practices, or organizations im dSA.
+The views moderators do Services, nor c aply endorseme property, rights and intangible ent must aterials, expressed in not necessarily does the ent by the U.S. s in data, property and